 Reservations to Make in Advance

 Follow the Stars

-New York is home to a bevy of Michelin-starred restaurants — 67 as of the latest awards given out in 2021.
-While these restaurants aren’t everyday, go-to spots, it’s a good guide to know what’s in demand for reservations.
-For the more affordable options, there’s also the Michelin Bib Gourmand list, where the 131 recommendations include some Eater New York favorites like the Park Slope cafe and bakery Winner, chef Myo Moe’s acclaimed Burmese spot Rangoon in Prospect Heights, and the perpetually popular temaki restaurant Nami Nori in Greenwich Village.
-Ahead of Michelin’s October 6 awards ceremony for its 2022 list, it’s worth checking out the spots team is eyeing, such as the upscale Mexican Aldama or Elmhurst Thai newcomer Zaab Zaab.
+New York is home to a slew of Michelin-starred restaurants — 73 as of the latest awards given out in October.
+While most of these restaurants aren’t everyday, go-to spots, it’s a good guide to know what’s in-demand for reservations.
+For the more affordable options, there’s also the Michelin Bib Gourmand list, where the 125 recommendations include some Eater New York favorites like the Park Slope cafe and bakery Winner, chef Myo Moe’s acclaimed Burmese spot Rangoon in Prospect Heights, and the perpetually popular temaki restaurant Nami Nori in Greenwich Village.

 Head Out of Town

 You could spend a lifetime and never hit every restaurant throughout the five boroughs.
 For diners with a running bucket list, the challenge to eat at the trendiest restaurants in recent years has expanded the amount of ground you have to cover.